pr-dev-repo/Authorization/README.md

   </ol>
   <h2>Usage</h2>
   <p>
     Run the desired project (OpenID Connect or SAML 2.0) and use the interface to perform user authentication.
+I am using Okta as a Secuiry Identity, So do change the web.config items accordingly in regards to your provider.
   </p>
   <h2>Contributing</h2>
   <p>